jerome-shiftleft/coalition-technologies/README.md

 # Task Manager

-**Note:** Please view this readme in [github](https://github.com/jerome-shiftleft/coalition-technologies) so you can view the embedded images
+**Note:** Please view this readme on [github](https://github.com/jerome-shiftleft/coalition-technologies) so you can view the embedded images and view the intended readme style/format.

 ## Installation